Last Updated on: May 29, 2026

 The 5-Step Framework for Finding and Fixing Revenue Leaks

-Step 1: Define Your Revenue Funnel
+Step 1: How Do You Define Your Revenue Funnel?

+Once you know your funnel, look at historical data to establish a baseline.
 Example: Last quarter, 10,000 users landed on your product page, 2,500 started a trial, and 400 converted to paid.
 That’s a 4% conversion rate from product page to paid.
+Now, set an expectation for this period.
+Given your traffic, growth goals, and seasonality, what conversion rate would you consider healthy.
+4%?
+5%?
+3.5% due to seasonal factors?
+Write that down.

-Step 3: Run an AI-Assisted Funnel Analysis
+Step 3: How Do You Run an AI-Assisted Funnel Analysis?

-If you have MCP set up for your analytics tool (Mixpanel or Amplitude), you can ask your AI: “Breakdown my revenue funnel by traffic source and device type.
-Show me where I’ve lost the most users in the last week compared to my baseline.”
+This is where it gets fast.
+If you have MCP set up for your analytics tool (Mixpanel or Amplitude), you can ask your AI:

 Within seconds, the AI queries your data and returns:

 AI is fast, but it’s not always right.
+Before you act, validate the findings.
+Check:

 - Did a product deploy happen around when the issue started?